-McKinsey estimates that the United States alone could face a shortage of 140,000 to 190,000 people with deep analytical skills, as well as 1.5 million managers with the ability to make data-driven decisions.
-The NMC Horizon Report > 2016 Higher Education Edition, jointly produced by NMC and the EDUCAUSE Learning Initiative, identifies learning analytics as one of the digital strategies and technologies expected to enter mainstream use in the near future.
+The Horizon Report: 2019 Higher Education Edition, produced by the EDUCAUSE Learning Initiative, identifies learning analytics as one of the digital strategies and technologies expected to enter mainstream use in the near future.
+As such, skilled data analysts are needed to support these analytics-driven initiatives and bring about institutional success.

 Now is the time to enter the learning analytics field and make a difference in the education of current students and lifelong learners.
 To do so requires a solid foundational understanding of quantitative methods, combined with expertise in constructing, merging, managing, cleaning, and analyzing data using cutting-edge software and techniques.

-Northeastern offers a Graduate Certificate to prepare students to meet the growing demand.
+Beginning a career in this dynamic field often begins by developing your skills in data analysis.
+Northeastern offers programs to prepare students to meet the growing demand for professionals in the field, including the Master’s in Analytics and Graduate Certificate in Learning Analytics.
 Students learn key analytics concepts and theories, and discover how to select, prepare, implement, interpret, and evaluate learning analytic models appropriately.

 What impact do you want to have on the future of education?